PASSIONLab/BELLA/README.md

 BELLA can run with three different k-mer counting options:

 * **Default**: BELLA uses its own fast k-mer counter based on a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) data structure.
 This is the fastest CPU-based option but it is limited by the available RAM.
-If BELLA goes **out-of-memory during the k-mer counting stage**, you should use BELLA version on the **master branch** and use Gerbil k-mer counter. **Gerbil k-mer counter only works for Linux-based machine**.
+If BELLA goes **out-of-memory during the k-mer counting stage**, you should use BELLA version on the **master branch** and use Gerbil k-mer counter. **Gerbil k-mer counter only works on Linux-based machines**.
 * **Jellyfish**: BELLA uses [Jellyfish](http://www.cbcb.umd.edu/software/jellyfish/) k-mer counter.
 It is necessary to install Jellyfish, add **-DJELLYFISH** when compiling BELLA, and give Jellyfish output file to BELLA as input parameter.
 Differently from Gerbil, the k-mer counting does not happen within BELLA.

 ### Memory Usage